ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

 !!! note

-    If you are starting from version v2.2 or later, skip to the relevant section.
+    If you're starting from version v2.2 or later, skip to the relevant section.

 ### A. Update to v2.2